The DraftKings Sportsbook is now live in New Jersey. Visit the DraftKings Sportsbook mobile app here for full details.

 New Jersey is the poster child for online gaming

-Online gambling is set to launch soon in Pennsylvania.
+PA online casinos and sportsbooks are set to launch soon.
 More states are slated to take up the debate as legislatures return to work following their summer breaks.

 All eyes are on New Jersey as it continues to grow the online gaming industry in the state.
 For states interested in expanding their gaming laws to include online casinos and sportsbooks, New Jersey’s August revenue figures are surely enticing enough to make a case.